dstuck/patchwork/Docs/ProjectPlan.md

 - [x] Able to add new tiles to deck between boards

 ### 0.4: Tile upgrades
-- [ ] Create 2 tile scoring upgrades
+- [x] Create 2 tile scoring upgrades
-- [ ] Board scoring accounts for upgrades
+- [x] Board scoring accounts for upgrades
 - [ ] Tile upgrade screen
 - [ ] Select new tile and upgrade one after each round
+- [ ] Tooltip to explain upgrades

 ## Design
 Main concepts